elotroalex/chiens/_texts/translation.md

 - Come on, quickly, quickly, the animal snores
 - but maybe you do not know who I am: veto, veto, not a bad thing
 - No, it's veto, veto
 - {: .pr} it does not tell you anything, I see that it does not tell you anything.
-And yet, at my bark, the mouths stop talking, the legs cease their wandering, the world is scarred with bounds, bristles with obstacles, veto, veto
+And yet, at my bark, the mouths stop talking, the legs cease their wandering, the world is scarred with borders, bristles with obstacles, veto, veto
 - I am the compressor, the suppressor, the stage manager
 - I'm The Great Prohibiter
 - let me explain
-- {:.pr} Well, it had been ascertained in high places that there had been for some time dreadful absurd consuming, unforeseen insane gifts, a largess of liberality, indulgences and permissions, all things undoubtedly disturbing the fragile economy, so fragile, fragile to the bounded universe
+- {:.pr} Well, it had been ascertained in high places that there had been for some time a dreadful absurd squandering, unforeseen insane gifts, a largess of liberality, indulgences and permissions, all things undoubtedly disturbing the fragile economy, so fragile, fragile for the bounded universe
 - bounded
 - and it was then that I was summoned.
 Prohibiter, The Great Prohibiter
 - I am The Great Prohibiter, do you understand?
 - He who reigns, reins, restraints, retains and constraints.
-- {:.pr} the negative order, defense personified, the eloquent handcuff, the jail lock, the gag to the well-hung tongue, the less which is the contrary of more, the stop which is the exact opposite true of movement, not the station,
+- {:.pr} the negative order, defense personified, the eloquent handcuff, the jail lock, the gag to the well-hung tongue, the less which is the contrary of more, the stop which is the exact opposite of true movement, not the station,

 ---

 [90]({{site.baseurl}}/chiens/p090.html){:.pagetitle}

-- {:.pr} not the station, the withdrawal which is the opposite of progress, the most existent being, the one which arises in opposition, the most necessary being, the opposite of expansion, of propensity, of the contagion, trip up, trip up
+- {:.pr} not the station, the withdrawal which is the opposite of progress, the most existing being, the one which arises in opposition, the most necessary being, the opposite of expansion, of propensity, of the contagion, trip up, trip up
 - the one who at a certain moment makes obsolete, obsolete
 - *(yapping)* veto, veto;
 - {:.pr} But I realize that my servant finally wakes to profit from my gracious explanations, from my philanthropic exclamations, to yawn a mouthful of air.